glicksauce/bikeraces/README.md

 Form.subit - runs first api to get lat,long, then passes to bike search api

 ## Stretch goals:
- - add another input where user can limit distance to search (in miles) implment 'find my current location' button to automatically populate users's zip code user can save races which will get stored in localstorage Create a calendar of saved races. change search results to a list and instead make the carousel of the users saved calendar events
+ (completed) add another input where user can limit distance to search (in miles)

+ implment 'find my current location' button to automatically populate users's zip code

+ user can save races which will get stored in localstorage

+ Create a calendar of saved races.

+ change search results to a list and instead make the carousel of the users saved calendar events

 ## Progress: